 Deregulation would see the 131, 132 & 902 replaced by the extension of the Coventry-Halesowen 900 Timesaver service to Hasbury, following the 902 route, whilst the 445 would be replaced by the tendered 218 local service to Halesowen, operated by Midland Red West.
 September 1988 saw the 900 split in Birmingham, with the Hasbury side being replaced by the Quinton Garage operated 19.
 1989 saw Halesowen independent Ludlows start to serve the area with the 003 to Hayley Green and, more significantly, the 417 to West Bromwich.
 The 003 would partially replace the 218, with the rest being covered by the new 212 minibus route.
 1998 would see the 19 replaced by the peak only 919, although this would soon become the all stop 19 again, before it’s final withdrawal in 2006.
 The off peak service was initially replaced by minibus 619, though this would soon be replaced by an extension of the Dudley-Halesowen 241.
 Latter, the Hasbury section would be replaced by an extension of the less direct 244 from Dudley but more recently, this has now been replaced by the 4H from Walsall & West Bromwich, competing with Diamonds 4H which had replaced the 417.
 Whilst Diamond’s 4H does a one way loop, heading from Hasbury via the Hagley Road into Halesowen, the NXWM 4H returns to Halesowen via it’s outward route.

-The other route commenced in the late sixties, and was a result of the 205 from Hasbury being extended from it’s previous Blackheath terminus onto Dudley via Whiteheath & Portway, replacing the previous 242.
+The other route commenced in the late sixties, and was a result of the 205 from Hasbury being extended from it’s previous Blackheath terminus onto Dudley via Whiteheath & Portway, replacing the previous 242 (I’m sure you’ve noticed that 242 is one of several numbers used for quite different services at different times around these parts!)
 November 1985 saw this service cutback to run from Dudley-Blackheath, with the Halesowen section (as previously mentioned, the Hasbury section went in the November 1983 revisions) being replaced by the new 241, which followed the direct path between Blackheath & Dudley taken by the 140 from Birmingham, the two routes now providing a fifteen minute service between Dudley & Quinton (Stag).
 The recent revisions saw the 140 replaced by the twenty minute X8 through from Wolverhampton, meaning that the 241 wasn’t needed over it’s main core.
 Proposals were given to actually drop the service altogether, but obviously this met with opposition, so the 14 was created, replacing the 241 from Halesowen-Blackheath and then the 127 from Blackheath-Dudley via Whiteheath & Portway…..yep, basically the old 205 route!

 2102 & Chips!